What you need to know

 A musician’s pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of musicians and singers is projected to grow 4 percent from 2021 to 2031 according to the U.S. Bureau of Labor Statistics.
-This is about as fast as the average growth rate for all occupations.
+Overall employment of musicians and singers is projected to show little or no change from 2022 to 2032 according to the U.S. Bureau of Labor Statistics.

 Digital downloads and streaming platforms are expected to continue to make it easy for music fans to listen to recordings and view performances, which could lead to increased demand for musicians and singers.